katie80/Hackathon/readme.md

   2. Insert styled html into answer divs
   3. Add font-size styleing depending on code block size
   4. Manualy add indentation on a line by line basis.
+5. In your browser, navagate to localhost:8000/levelmaker.html
+6. Visualy inspect render and make additional edits if needed
-5. Click add level to save level to database
+7. Once satisfied with level, Click add level to save level to database.

 # At the end of a session